 Thus in our circumstance, the Debt Avalanche would save us $297.00 in interest.
-You can see mathematically it makes the most sense to pay off your higher interest debts first.
+You can see mathematically it makes the most sense to pay off your higher-interest debts first.
 You end up paying less over the long run, because you may owe less in interest.
 While it didn’t happen with our example, many times, depending on your specific debt mix, you can actually reduce the total number of monthly payments you would make with the Debt Avalanche method.

 Implementing the Debt Avalanche takes a great deal of discipline.
 You will not see results quickly; however, your hard work will pay off in the end.
-Then again, perhaps emotionally shouldering the debt is more than you can handle and the math doesn’t matter to you.
-In that case, you should definitely consider the snowball method.
+Then again, perhaps emotionally shouldering the debt is more than you can handle, and the math doesn’t matter to you.
+In that case, you should definitely consider the Debt Snowball Method.

-Now, that you understand the two most commonly used methods for reducing your financial obligations, I’m going to discuss a third, business-friendly tactic you can utilize.
+Now that you understand the two most commonly used methods for reducing your financial obligations, I’m going to discuss a third, business-friendly tactic you can utilize.

-Another strategy you can employ is what we call the Strategic Debt Pay Down method.
-I describe this Strategic method as prioritizing the order in which you apply extra money to your debts based on variables other than balance or interest.
+Another strategy you can employ is what we call the Strategic Debt Pay Down Method©.
+I describe this method as prioritizing the order in which you apply extra money to your debts based on variables other than balance or interest.
 You are basically choosing to pay your debts off in an order that may not align with the standard Snowball or Avalanche method.
 And quite honestly, there are times when carrying debt might make more sense for business owners than paying it off, at least mathematically.